Table of Contents

 2- Good source of energy

-Singhara is very rich in carbohydrate and 100 gm of it gives 115 calories.
+Singhara is a very rich in carbohydrate and 100 gm of it gives 115 calories.

 3- Good for overall health